BesanElayyan/Reading-notes/class-08.md

 - Grids help create professional and flexible designs.
 - CSS Frameworks provide rules for common tasks.
 - You can include multiple CSS files in one page.

+# Multible Style Sheets
+There are two ways to addmultiple style sheets to a page:

+1: Your HTML page can link to one style sheet and that stylesheet can use the @import rule to import other style sheets.

+2: In the HTML you can use a separate "<link>" element for each style sheet.

+# Multiple Style Sheets
+On this page you can see the other technique for including multiple style sheets.
+Inside the "<head>" element is a separate "<link>" element for each style sheet.

+- Grids help create professional and flexible designs.
+- CSS Frameworks provide rules for common tasks.
+- You can include multiple CSS files in one page.